 PLEASE NOTE THE FOLLOWING FOR SRAM BBs:

-1. If your BB uses our 1 piece shim,remove the non drive side cup from the frame, press the shim out through the backside of the bearing using a socket of the same size and a press.
+1. If your BB uses our 1 piece shim (sold 2007 - 2011),remove the non drive side cup from the frame, press the shim out through the inside of the cup using a socket or round object that is roughly 24mm OD and a press.
 Then remove the dustcap as shown in the video below.
+To re-install, first install the dustcap as shown in the video, then flip the cup and press the silver inner shim back in from the inside of the cup.

 Removal of these shims can be tricky.
 If you have any trouble or are nervous about removing the shim yourself, please contact us and we can offer some pointers or have you send it to us and we can grease the BB for you.